|Tuition fee type||Cost (per annum)|

 About your course

-The BA (Hons) Fine Art at Liverpool John Moores University offers you opportunities to work with and publicly exhibit artworks with local, national and international arts professionals, agencies and galleries
+The BA (Hons) Fine Art at Liverpool John Moores University is unique in its focus on public exhibiting of artwork, and opportunities to work with local, national and international arts professionals, agencies and galleries.

 - Taught by nationally and internationally-renowned artists who work with sculpture, painting, installation, video, performance, printmaking, site-specific practice, and art theory